Profile

 "He needs to leave behind being the one and only, move through delegation and decentralization, and become a renewing entrepreneurial force."

 An enterprise leader who fails to make this transition runs the risk of stalling growth.
-Foley is very committed, says Bruder, and recognizes the gaps in his knowledge.
+Foley is very committed, says Coach Bruder, and recognizes the gaps in his knowledge.
 Early on, Foley contracted with outsiders to review his product formulas and analyze company finances.

 Recently, Foley hired a production manager and an office manager.
 Foley should give them the authority they need to manage and improve company systems and processes.